Beyond Prompting: An Autonomous Framework for Systematic Factor Investing via Agentic AI: Robustness Tests

 \subsection{Turnover Analysis and Implementation Feasibility}

-Table \ref{tab:cost-turnover} details quarterly turnover and risk-adjusted performance.
-The strategy exhibits high daily turnover, ranging from 105.37\% to 113.57\%, reflecting the fast-decaying nature of the agent-discovered signals.
-However, the strategy remains net profitable across all 16 quarters.
-Notably, in strong periods like 2021Q4 and 2024Q2, the Net Sharpe ratio reaches 6.831 and 6.108, respectively.
-Even in the weakest quarter (2022Q3), the Net Sharpe remains positive at 0.124.
-This consistency demonstrates that the signal strength is sufficient to cover the high rebalancing costs, validating the strategy's implementation feasibility.
+Exhibit \ref{tab:cost-turnover} details quarterly turnover and risk-adjusted performance.
+The strategy exhibits high daily turnover, ranging from 105.73\% to 114.43\%, reflecting the fast-decaying nature of the agent-discovered signals.
+Net returns remain positive in 14 of 16 quarters.
+In strong periods such as 2021Q4 and 2024Q2, the Net Sharpe ratio reaches 6.032 and 5.354, respectively.
+In the weakest quarter (2023Q1), the Net Sharpe is -0.075.
+Overall, the results indicate that the signal remains economically meaningful after implementation costs, while net performance is still time-varying across regimes.